7 Best Chest Workout Machines (Best Exercises, Muscle Worked)

 The machine that hits the lower chest is the decline chest press machine and Chest Dip Machine.

-The Decline Chest Press machine is a weight machine that allows you to perform chest presses while lying at an angle of 30-45 degrees.
-This angle puts more emphasis on the lower chest muscles.
+The Decline Chest Press machine is a weight machine that allows you to perform chest presses while lying at a 30-โ€”to 45-degree angle.
+This angle emphasizes the lower chest muscles.

 Conclusion